ekartashov/roo-conport-modes/docs/frameworks/sivs-architecture.md

 3. **Integration Layer**: Implementation of ConPort integration and external service clients
 4. **Index File**: Creation of a convenient API for SIVS functionality

-The implementation will follow the modular, extensible design established for other Phase 4 components.
+The implementation will follow the modular, extensible design established for other autonomous frameworks.

 ## Next Steps

-After implementing SIVS, the next Phase 4 components to be developed will be:
+After implementing SIVS, additional autonomous frameworks can be developed:

 1. **Automated Memory Optimization (AMO)**
 2. **Knowledge Synthesis Engine (KSE)**